Film: The Hudsucker Proxy

 - Motor Mouth: Amy occasionally, but most prominently the mail room orientation guy.
 Also, Buzz.

 - Na´ve Newcomer: Norville, fresh from business school, ends up in the mailroom but has big ideas.
+When he learned Amy is a journalist who only approached him because of her work, he still believes she is from Muncie.

 - Newsreel: One provides exposition about the hula hoop craze — with narration by John Goodman.